 - Close the Instant Pot immediately and allow the shrimp to finish cooking in the residual heat.
 Instant Pot will be in Keep Warm mode.

-- While shrimp is cooking, add butter and cheese (if using) to the grits and fluff grits with a fork.
-Make sure you remove all lumps while fluffing the grits. *
+- While shrimp is cooking, add butter, cheese, and cream (if using) to the grits and fluff grits with a fork.
+Make sure you remove all lumps while fluffing the grits.

 - After 10 minutes, open the Instant Pot.
 Gently stir the shrimp.